ee292d/udnn/README.md

 You will need weights for your own udnn model, since we are not going to implement training in this project.
-You can either perform a post-training quantization on your weights, or use quantized weights when training.
+You can either perform a post-training quantization on your weights, or use quantized weights when training (for Task 4).

 If you're unsure about how to set up a network to train or how to obtain the dataset, keras' official website has an excellent